Especially When You’re an Introvert with Anxiety.

 If you’re not familiar with this test, it’s a 93-question, 15-minute personality test that will tell a lot about you.
 The results are broken down into 16 possible personality styles and the site will explain each.

-Note: The test does cost $49.95 to take (I am not an affiliate and receive no compensation if you do or don’t take the test).
+Disclaimer: The test does cost $49.95 to take (I am not an affiliate and receive no compensation if you do or do not take the test).

 If you’re looking for a cheaper alternative, try this on for size.